agraef/ardour-lua/README.md

 # Ardour Lua Scripts

-Here are some Lua scripts I wrote for an Ardour course.
+Here are some Lua scripts I wrote for an Ardour course in the summer of 2023.
 These require a fairly recent Ardour version.
 Ardour 7.4 should be sufficient to run the action plugins.
-The dsp plugins need Ardour 7.5 or later, however, since they rely on the [new time_info data](https://discourse.ardour.org/t/lua-arpeggiator-plugin-anyone/108862).
-Until Ardour 7.6 comes out, we recommend using the latest git version of Ardour which has some important bugfixes and new features in the Lua interface for dsp plugins.
+The dsp plugins need Ardour 8.0 or later, however, since they rely on the [new time_info data](https://discourse.ardour.org/t/lua-arpeggiator-plugin-anyone/108862).

 There is some documentation below, but admittedly it is a bit sketchy at present, so you may want to take a look at the scripts themselves for further details.
 Below is a quick rundown of the scripts that are currently available, and we also added some more detailed instructions for the arpeggiator dsp plugins, which Ardour users will probably find most interesting.

-The action and dsp scripts can be found in corresponding subdirectories of the repository, and a few sample Ardour 7.5 sessions for the arpeggiators can be found in the examples subdirectory.
+The action and dsp scripts can be found in corresponding subdirectories of the repository, and a few sample Ardour sessions for the arpeggiators can be found in the examples subdirectory.

-To install the scripts, you need to copy them to an OS-specific location which is searched by Ardour for Lua script files (~/.config/ardour7/scripts on Linux, ~/Library/Preferences/Ardour7/scripts on macOS, %localappdata%\ardour7\scripts on Windows).
-Please also check the [Ardour manual](https://manual.ardour.org/lua-scripting/) for information on Lua scripting in Ardour.

 ## Action Scripts